-Even though many other hybrid frameworks are on the market, we continue seeing a tight competition – Flutter vs. React Native.
+Even though many other hybrid frameworks are on the market, we continue seeing tight competition – Flutter vs React Native.
 The IT community considers them to be the most advanced solutions today.
 Nevertheless, they have many competitors, including Xamarin, Cordova, Ionic, and others.

-FLUTTER AND REACT NATIVE: MARKET SHARE IN 2022
+FLUTTER VS REACT NATIVE: MARKET SHARE IN 2022

 Let’s start with StackOverflow statistics.
 The category of most loved technologies shows how many specialists began using a particular tool and would like to continue working with it.
 By this criterion, Flutter’s score is 68.17%, while React Native has 58.08% of voices.

 Google Trends is a metric that shows how often a particular query is entered into the search in relation to the overall search volume for a specific period.
 It means that it estimates a query as a percentage of all search queries in Google.
-We can see that Flutter’s popularity amounted to nearly twice the React Native.
-The average number of “Flutter” queries score is 86, while React Native takes 58.
+We can see that Flutter’s popularity amounted to nearly twice that of React Native.
+The average number of “Flutter” query scores is 86, while React Native takes 58.
 With Google Trends, we can also analyze how popular other hybrid frameworks are compared to the described two.

 - React Native

 The statistics have shown us that Flutter is the best hybrid app framework in 2022, and React Native is in second place.
-Interestingly, if we take the 5 years’ overview instead of 12 months’, we can see the whole picture.
-The trend for Flutter has rapidly grown in the last 3 years’ time.
-The popularity of React Native and Cordova was stable, and Xamarin’s number of queries is steadily decreasing.
+Interestingly, if we take the five-year overview instead of 12 months, we can see the whole picture.
+The trend for Flutter has rapidly grown in the last 3 years time.
+The popularity of React Native and Cordova was stable, and Xamarin’s number of queries was steadily decreasing.

 The software market is filled with cross-platform (hybrid) applications.
 It raises the question – why do so many companies opt for it?
-Let’s make the concepts clear before discussing it.
+Let’s make the concepts clear before discussing them.